 Who it's for: Organizations and professionals deeply embedded in the Microsoft ecosystem who want AI assistance directly inside their everyday work tools.

 In companies already running on Microsoft 365, Copilot fits naturally into the workday because it appears inside tools people already use.
-During Teams meetings, it captures discussions and converts them into structured notes, summaries, and follow-up actions once the meeting ends.
+During Microsoft Teams calls, it captures discussions and converts them into structured notes, summaries, and follow-up actions once the meeting ends.

 Because it can pull context from emails, files, and calendars, it ends up being far more useful inside a company workspace than a standalone chatbot.

 The real test of convenience shows up when work moves from one app to another.
-After the meeting ended, I watched Copilot turn the recap into a rough Word draft, which later became the starting point for a PowerPoint outline.
+After a meeting ends, Copilot can turn the recap into a rough Word draft, which becomes the starting point for a PowerPoint outline.

 It's a small thing, but avoiding the usual copy-paste shuffle between tools makes the whole workflow feel smoother for teams already living inside Outlook, Teams, and Office all day.